flatpak/flatpak.github.io/source/faq.html.haml.markdown

   comparisons which quickly stop making technical sense due to the very different problem spaces these technologies try to address.
 And thus we prefer using the term sandboxing.

-  ### How does Flatpak relate to freedesktop.org technologies such as desktop files and appstream metadata?
+  ### How does Flatpak relate to freedesktop.org technologies such as desktop files and AppStream metadata?

-  These standards are incorporated as mandatory parts in the flatpak definition.
+  These standards are incorporated as mandatory parts in the Flatpak definition.
 By relying on these standards we are building on years of investment and support under Linux.

   ### Can Flatpak be used on servers too?

-  Flatpak is designed to run inside a desktop session and relies on certain session services, such as a dbus session bus and, optionally, a systemd --user instance.
+  Flatpak is designed to run inside a desktop session and relies on certain session services, such as a D-Bus session bus and, optionally, a systemd `--user` instance.
 This makes Flatpak not a good match for a server.

   However, the build features of Flatpak run fine outside a session, so you can build things on a server.

   ### Is Flatpak compatible with other desktop isolation frameworks?

   In general unprivileged container systems can’t stack, because anything running inside the sandbox does not have the necessary privileges to set up a sandbox, nor does it have the ability to raise its privileges in any way.
-For instance, firejail can never work inside flatpak, because it is setuid.
+For instance, Firejail can never work inside Flatpak, because it is setuid.
 That being said, using multiple sandboxing frameworks at once does not really make anything more secure, so there is little point in trying to nest things like that.

   It is certainly possible for Flatpak and Flatpak applications to coexist with applications that are packaged in other ways, on the same host system.